kaosborn/Filebert/README.md

 ## Repository layout

-This Git repository is organized as a single Visual Studio solution with additional documentation files in the root.
+This Git repository is organized as a single Visual Studio solution plus some accessories in the root.
-Here are the top-level folders:
+Here are the solution's projects:

+* `Source` - codebase in shared projects by namespace.
-* `ConDiags` - Builds the console front end.
+* `ConDiags` - Builds the console executable.
+Architecture is MVC.
-* `Harness400` - Builds the domain.
+* `Harness480` - Builds the domain.
 For test and development only.
-* `Images` - SVG files with renderings.
-* `Install` - Builds the `Filebert.msi` installer.
-* `Source` - Shared projects by namespace.
-* `Test400` - MSTest unit tests with mock.
+* `Test480` - MSTest unit tests with mock.
 Code coverage is pitiful.
-* `WpfDiags` - Builds the WPF front end.
+* `WpfDiags` - Builds the WPF executable.
+Architecture is MVVM.
+* `Install` - Builds the entirely optional installer.

 ## Build requirements

-* Visual Studio Community 2019 (or 2017) including .NET Framework 4 tools.
+* Visual Studio Community 2022.
+Earlier versions might work too.
 * Microsoft Visual Studio Installer Projects extension.
 * Release configuration, F6 key.

-For additional developer notes:
+Developer notes at:

 https://github.com/kaosborn/Filebert/wiki/Developer-notes